Get insider access

 -1.33 dB

-The mid-response is outstanding.
+The mid-range's target compliance is excellent.
 The response is well-balanced across the entire range, resulting in the detailed and balanced reproduction of vocals and instruments.
 There's a very slight bit of overemphasis in the low mids, which can add some warmth to snares and bass overtones.
 There's also a slight dip in the high-mid that slightly thins out the upper harmonics of vocals.

 4.5